Recommended as Stock of the Week on March 23, 2026

 From recommendation (March 23, 2026)

-Beneath the surface is a company characterized by the following investment thesis: Ashtead Technology Holdings Plc provides subsea equipment rental solutions for the offshore energy sector in Europe, the Americas, the Asia-Pacific, and the Middle East.
+Ashtead Technology Holdings PLC is a company characterized by the following investment thesis: Ashtead Technology Holdings Plc provides subsea equipment rental solutions for the offshore energy sector in Europe, the Americas, the Asia-Pacific, and the Middle East.
 The company offers survey and robotics equipment comprising geophysical, hydrographic, metocean, land surveying, positioning, ROV sensors, ROV and diver tooling, non-destructive testing, subsea inspection, remote visual inspection, and environmental products.
 It also provides mechanical solutions, such as subsea cutting and recovery, coating removal and cleaning, subsea dredging, ROV tooling, intervention skids, offshore support, and ACE lifting, pulling, and deployment.
 In addition, the company offers asset integrity solutions, including imaging and inspection, oceanographic, marine growth removal, monitoring, mooring and riser inspection, environmental monitoring, offshore construction and life of asset monitoring, offshore wind foundation inspection, ROV inspection services, mooring inspection and analysis, 3D imaging and metrology, riser cleaning, and remote operations.
-Further, it supports offshore decommissioning from pre-survey support and seabed mapping through to offshore subsea removal.
-It serves the renewables, oil and gas, and infrastructure and industrial markets.
+It serves the renewables, oil and gas, decommissioning solutions, and infrastructure and industrial markets.
 The company was formerly known as Redhill PLC and changed its name to Ashtead Technology Holdings Plc in November 2021.
-Ashtead Technology Holdings Plc was founded in 1985 and is headquartered in Westhill, the United Kingdom.
+The company was founded in 1985 and is headquartered in Westhill, the United Kingdom.
 Ashtead Technology Holdings PLC operates in the Energy / Oil & Gas Equipment & Services industry is based in UK employs around 650 people.
-Ashtead Technology Holdings PLC recently reported revenue of about 203.20M GBX, a profit margin of 15.85%, return on equity of 22.65%, a market capitalisation around 335.27M GBX, valuation multiples of roughly 10.4x earnings, 1.6x sales, 2.1x book value.
-Analyst consensus currently expects earnings per share of around 0.53 GBX with year‑over‑year growth of 12.24%.
-Ashtead Technology Holdings PLC has an ongoing dividend policy and pays around 0.01 GBX per share (0.32% yield).
+Ashtead Technology Holdings PLC recently reported revenue of about 203.20M GBX, a profit margin of 15.85%, return on equity of 22.65%, a market capitalisation around 372.25M GBX, valuation multiples of roughly 11.6x earnings, 1.9x sales, 2.5x book value.
+Analyst consensus currently expects earnings per share of around 0.53 GBX with year‑over‑year growth of 12.08%.
+Ashtead Technology Holdings PLC has an ongoing dividend policy and pays around 0.01 GBX per share (0.28% yield).

 What are the key metrics for AT.LSE?